blixtra/inspektor-gadget/README.md

-concepts and make the eBPF data immediately more understandable, Inspektor Gadget automatically uses kernel primitives such as mount namespaces, pids, etc. to infer which high-level concepts they relate to; Kubernetes pods, container names, DNS names, etc. The process of augmenting the eBPF data with these high-level concepts is called enrichment.
+concepts and make the eBPF data immediately more understandable, Inspektor Gadget automatically uses kernel primitives such as mount namespaces, pids, etc. to infer which high-level concepts they relate to; Kubernetes pods, container names, DNS names, etc. The process of augmenting the eBPF data with these high-level concepts is called *enrichment*.

 Enrichment flows the other way, too.
 Inspektor Gadget enables users to do high-performance in-kernel filtering by only referencing high-level concepts such as Kubernetes pods, container